EstateJS/exercise-tracker/README.md

 cd service
 $ estate init .
 ```
+Enter `exercise-tracker` when it asks for a name.
 This makes the service code directory a Service that can be deployed and connected to by clients/front-ends.

 3. Deploy the backend service: